qiskit-community/qiskit-experiments/docs/tutorials/Calibrating_ single-qubit_ gates_on_a_pulse_backend.rst

 =============================================================
 In this tutorial we demonstrate how to calibrate single-qubit gates on ``SingleTransmonTestBackend`` using the calibration framework in qiskit-experiments.
-We will run experiments to find the qubit frequency, calibrate the amplitude of DRAG pulses and chose the value of the DRAG parameter that minimizes leakage.
+We will run spectroscopy experiment to find the qubit freqeuncy, calibrate the :math:`\pi` pulse amplitude with Rabi experiment and calibrate the DRAG parameters that minimizes lekage with DRAG experiments.
 The calibration framework requires the user to

 - setup an instance of Calibrations,